yumingj/C2-Matching/README.md

 ## Get Started

 ### Pretrained Models
-Downloading the pretrained models from this [link](https://drive.google.com/drive/folders/1dTkXMzeBrHelVQUEx5zib5MdmvqDaSd9?usp=sharing) and put them under `experiments/pretrained_models folder`.
+Downloading the pretrained models from this [link](https://drive.google.com/drive/folders/1qGyaJ61OkH5dCgcXZgx34q4j-HP-fzgs?usp=sharing) and put them under `experiments/pretrained_models folder`.

+### Dataset

+For REDS dataset, please refer to this [link](https://seungjunnah.github.io/Datasets/reds.html).
+The reference images are taken from the first frame of REDS 120fps.
+For your convience, we put the references of REDS4 dataset in this [link](https://drive.google.com/file/d/1Fc6TDBsUQ0pVVo72sInr08IjFGRAFA1f/view?usp=sharing).

+For Vid4 dataset, please refer to this [link](https://drive.google.com/drive/folders/1An6hF1oYkeWxfOBxxKm073mvgIFrBNDA).

 ### Test